mazhewitt/docker-minecraft-pe/README.md

 docker stop minecraft_server
 ```

-* Edit the "/home/minecraft/server/server.properties" file, change survival to creative, or easy to hard
-**do not change the level name**
+* Edit the "/home/minecraft/server/server.properties" file, change survival to creative, or easy to hard.  **do not change the level name**
 * Start the server again

 ```